KatCruick/portfolio/TASKS.md

   - [Blog post outlining workarounds for deploy hooks](https://blog.saif71.com/fix-vercel-git-error/)
   - [Vercel docs on deploying with GitHub Actions](https://vercel.com/guides/how-can-i-use-github-actions-with-vercel)

-- [ ] Build a carousel component

-- [ ] Typography

-  Need to work out how I'm organising typography.
-Is it

-  - Individual Astro components for each text style (e.g. HeadingOne, HeadingTwo, Body)
-  - A single Text component that accepts a "variant" prop
-  - Purely CSS based?

-  CSS based might be nice.
-I got stuck with the former approach when trying to do list elements.

-  Define individual type elements with Tailwinds @utility

-  - Create a `.prose` selector and style each type element with @apply for the new utilities
-  - Define a standalone <Typography /> component, where you pass in a key and it renders the correct typographic elements with the correct utility applied

 - [ ] Build the tooltip for the project list component